dantecatalfamo/agenda-html/README.md

 Set `agenda-text-file` with the desired location for the text output, or `nil` for no text output.

+Other `org` and `org-agenda` customizations can be placed in this file too.

+One that I find particularly useful us `(setq org-agenda-span fortnight)`, which shows two weeks at a time instead of one.
+I also use `(setq org-agenda-hide-tags-regexp "noexport")` to hide the `:noexport:` tag which I have on some of my headings.

 ## Running

 To run the script, clone the repository, modify the config file and run `agenda-html.sh`